-The Northern Ireland (NI) Family Resources Survey (FRS) collects detailed information on various household characteristics from approximately 2,000 households annually.
+The Northern Ireland (NI) Family Resources Survey (FRS) collects detailed information on various household characteristics from normally approximately 2,000 households annually, due to COVID 19 information from approximately 700 households was collected in 2020/21.
 The FRS was first introduced to NI in 2002/03.
 Prior to 2002/03 the survey was well established and carried out annually in Great Britain (GB).